|

 to have private contractors on retainer, and pay handily.

-Fairfield firefighters also train for Specialized Rescue Operations.
+Fairfield Firefighters also train for Specialized Rescue Operations.
 Known

 as "SPECOPS," members of the department train for confined space rescue as